felipepimentel/dotfiles/README.md

 3. Follow the installation script's instructions to set up your development environment.

-## Configuration
+## config

-The installation script uses the `dotfiles_config.yml` file to get user-specific configurations.
-You can edit this file to customize the configurations according to your needs.
+The installation script uses the `dotfiles_config.yml` file to get user-specific configs.
+You can edit this file to customize the configs according to your needs.

 ## Installation Scripts